-Technology has been a boon for manufacturing in a million different ways – from online ordering, to faster invoicing, to optimizing sales teams.
-And with data collecting sensors and Internet of Things (IoT) devices, businesses can predict maintenance and replacements for critical equipment which helps to avoid downtime.
+Technology has been a boon for manufacturing in many different ways, from online ordering, to faster invoicing, to optimizing sales teams.
+With data collecting sensors and Internet of Things (IoT) devices, businesses can predict maintenance and replacements for critical equipment, which helps to avoid downtime.

 While all of this data helps manufacturing companies to be more efficient, when it comes it comes to creating a manufacturing budget, data is also just as critical.
 Today, there is more data available than ever before, so using the right budgeting and planning tools can create accurate manufacturing budgets that stabilize, and even accelerate, a company toward their goals.

 What is a manufacturing budget?

 A manufacturing budget centers around the expenses involved in the production of a given product.
 It’s made up of three parts: direct materials, labor costs, and overhead costs for the number of units predicted.
 It’s part of the overall production budget.

 With this information, organizations can understand the manufacturing costs of producing an item and can analyze where cost-cutting can occur in the future.
 It also informs the pricing strategy for the product.